 Crowns (Caps) and Bridges

+In dentistry, crowns (caps) and bridges refer to the restoration of natural teeth that have been damaged, decayed or lost.
 A crown can be made to restore an individual tooth damaged by decay or fracture back to its original form and function, while a bridge is used to replace one or more missing teeth.
-With a bridge Dr. Goodman is able to place a crown on each tooth adjacent to the gap and then use a “pontic” to close the actual gap.
-These restorations are cemented onto the teeth and are referred to as “fixed” dentistry as opposed to a removable appliance or partial denture.
+These restorations are cemented onto the teeth and are referred to as “fixed” dentistry as opposed to a restoration of missing teeth with a removable appliance or partial denture.

-The picture above shows 3 crowns.
-The inside of every crown has a substructure:
+The picture above shows 3 types of crowns

-Porcelain fused to gold.
-PFG.
+Middle : Porcelain fused to gold.
 Very biocompatible.
-No grey margin around he gum line.
-Beautiful esthetics.
+No grey margin around the gum line.

-Porcelain fused to metal inside, grey metal will show a grey margin around the gum line after a few years.
-The grey area is not visible to the patient because porcelain covers the metal portion.
+Right : Porcelain fused to metal inside, grey metal will show grey margin around the gum line after a few years.